 The Area Coordinator handles action items that concern the entire Austin Shmirah community.
 The activities of the current Area Coordinator include the following.

 - Support all Congregational Coordinators.
 The Area Coordinator trains, supports, advises, and cheerleads for the shmirah coordinators of all member congregations, but does not schedule shomrim for them.
-Much of the “training” can now be accomplished simply by reading the content in the Information and Instructions section in the Coordinator’s Menu.
-That said, the Area Coordinator is just a phone call or text away for any coordinator (or shomer) who needs additional information or just a one-on-one, back-and-forth conversation
+Much of the “training” can now be accomplished just by reading the Instructions and FAQs in the Shomer's and Coordinator’s Menus.
+Still, the Area Coordinator is just a phone call or text message away if you need additional support or a one-on-one conversation

 - Communicate with the webmaster on website design, development, and troubleshooting

 - Engage in city-wide recruitment of new shomrim.
 Very often, all that’s needed to spark interest in shmirah is facetime with someone who’s passionate about it and presents it as an engaging, accessible mitzvah.
-By speaking at different congregations and community events, the Area Coordinator can raise awareness of the existence and benefits of Austin Shmirah, inspire new individuals to volunteer as shomrim, and give well-established, active participants a fresh appreciation of the value of their service.
+By speaking at your congregation or community event, the Area Coordinator can raise awareness of Austin Shmirah, inspire new individuals to volunteer, and give well-established, active participants a fresh appreciation of the value of their service.
 The Area Coordinator also supports Congregational Coordinators in recruiting shomrim on their own

 - Activate profiles of new members (both shomrim and Congregational Coordinators) and delete those of former members

 - Educate the general community.
-The Area Coordinator can help introduce our non-Jewish friends, neighbors, and colleagues to Jewish perspectives on end-of-life concerns.
-Participating on interfaith panels and presenting at conferences of funeral directors or hospice workers are two venues for sharing with the larger community
+The Area Coordinator can help introduce our non-Jewish friends, neighbors, and colleagues to Jewish perspectives on end-of-life topics.
+Interfaith panels, end-of-life conferences, and other invitations to speak are all venues for sharing with our non-Jewish friends

-- Organize the Annual Chevrah Kadishah Banquet and study session.
+- Organize the Annual Chevrah Kadishah Banquet and learning sessions.
 It’s traditional for chevrei kadishah (Jewish burial societies) to gather once a year for a festive meal and learning opportunity.
 The traditional date is Adar 7, which is said to be the yorzeit (anniversary of death) of Moses.
-The Austin banquet is attended by taharah caregivers, shomrim, rabbis, cantors, and Jewish funeral directors.
+Our banquet is attended by taharah caregivers, shomrim, rabbis, cantors, and Jewish funeral directors.
 Spouses and life partners are invited.
 The banquet has become a joyful opportunity for people who typically serve in near-isolation to meet, greet, eat, and learn from one another

 - Sometimes our banquet is a dairy/veggie pot-luck and sometimes it’s a catered event

-- Our educational presentations have been made by shomrim, taharah caregivers, clergy, a funeral director, a chaplain, and an end-of-life doula
+- Our presenters have included shomrim, taharah caregivers, clergy, funeral directors, chaplains, and end-of-life doulas

-- Presentations have encompassed an enormous range of topics:
+- Presentations have encompassed an enormous range of topics, including: